-- Improve the overall health of our community
+- Improve the health of the population

-- Improve your personal care experience
+- Improve the patient experience

-- Lower the cost of care
+- Reduce the cost of health care

 These pilot programs will also help make sure that patients receive childhood immunizations, cancer screenings, diabetes testing and cholesterol management.

 As part of the pilot programs, BCNEPA will support primary care physicians in making necessary office and technology improvements, including the integration of care coordinators into the practices.